ReCommenXer/BFTest/README.md

      spawn(function()
             while wait() do
-                if _G.AutoFarmBounty then
+                if AutoFarmBounty then
-                    if not _G.NotEquip then
+                    if not NotEquip then
                         pcall(function()
                             for i,v in ipairs(game:GetService("Players").LocalPlayer.Backpack:GetChildren()) do
                                 if v:IsA("Tool") then